-STUDENT SUCCESS SYSTEM SCHOOL ROLES AND ACTIONS Administrators School Team School Staff Parents and Caregivers oles contribute to a school culture with a sense of bel and support development of supportive relationships blishes routines and connections, school Commit space and time for team activities Communicate support for proactive and strengths-based work focus Commit space and time for team activities Proactively engage staff, students, and parents/ guardians to understand individual student strengths and needs and create a positive nurturing environment Approach colleagues and students as individuals with strengths and needs to ensure success Participate in collaborative discussions Support student strengths and needs Commit to follow-up and actions, and communicating with school and student ke informed decisions.
-Leaders remove obstacles and se participate in data use and developing understanding o ata to drive work, school staff support data Support access and use of needed school data (early warning indicators, school culture, student information systems, etc.) Ensure access to screeners and progress monitoring Include multiple school systems (such as attendance, course grades, and GPA) Include human feedback as data to understand students' well-being, school connectedness, family, and caregivers Contribute data as requested Actively engage in discussions on student performance and needs Know how to access student data and have resources to support data use and understanding Analysis, Improvement, and Response System Data analysis and decision-making is a process embedded in school activities rather than an event.
-Leaders ensure alignment between data support and response systems; school team uses systems to provide student supports; school staff deliver interventions, support and modification; and parents and caregivers support students to set and achieve goals throughout process.
-Ensure alignment with school response systems (MTSS, PBIS, etc.) across the school Support needed changes to universal implementation, supports, and practices Connect students with needed resources and supports Engage students and family in process to identify and understand root causes Coordinate with school teams and service providers, including community organizations Implement practices and strategies across the school and in classrooms Contribute to schoolwide practices and strategies as relevant Set goals with students and provide feedback and context on progress Shared Set of Mindsets The school community exemplifies a culture of student-centered mindsets.
-Leaders create the vision and ensure the foundation across the school, school team keeps student need and strengths at the center of the work, and parents and caregivers are actively included and engaged in the community.
-Center school practices on equitable practices for student success Set vision and mission that includes authentic relationships with teachers, students, parents/caregivers Act on evidence and research-based practices Approach work as proactive and asset based Engages in discussion and interactions with teachers, students, and parents/caregivers.
-Approach student intervention and support as proactive and asset based Makes sure team has resources, including time (cultural shift of priority) Advocate for students' needs and building on student strengths
+STUDENT SUCCESS SYSTEM SCHOOL ROLES AND ACTIONS Administrators School Team School Staff Parents and Caregivers roles contribute to a school culture with a sense of bel e and support development of supportive relationship: olishes routines and connections, school Commit space and time for team activities Communicate support for proactive and strengths-based work focus Commit space and time for team activities Proactively engage staff, students, and parents/ guardians to understand individual student strengths and needs and create a positive nurturing environment Approach colleagues and students as individuals with strengths and needs to ensure success Participate in collaborative discussions Support student strengths and need Commit to follow-up and actions, and communicating with school and student ake informed decisions.
+Leaders remove obstacles and se s participate in data use and developing understanding o ata to drive work, school staff support dat Support access and use of needed school data (early warning indicators, school culture, student information systems, etc.) Ensure access to screeners and progress monitoring Include multiple school systems (such as attendance, course grades, and GPA) Include human feedback as data to understand students' well-being, school connectedness, family, and caregivers Contribute data as requested Actively engage in discussions on student performance and needs Know how to access student data ar have resources to support data use and understanding rstem Data analysis and decision-making is a process of am uses systems to provide student supports; school so process.
+Ensure alignment with school response systems (MTSS, PBIS, etc.) across the school Support needed changes to universal implementation, supports, and practices Connect students with needed resources and supports Engage students and family in process to identify and understand root causes Coordinate with school teams and service providers, including community organizations Implement practices and strategies across the school and in classrooms Contribute to schoolwide practices and strategies as relevant Set goals with students and provide feedback and context on progress nity exemplifies a culture of student-centered mindsets or of the work, and parents and caregivers are actively in dation across the school, school team Center school practices on equitable practices for student success Set vision and mission that includes authentic relationships with teachers, students, parents/caregivers Act on evidence and research-based practices Approach work as proactive and asset based Engages in discussion and interactions with teachers, students, and parents/caregivers.
+Approach student intervention and support as proactive and asset based Makes sure team has resources, including time (cultural shift of priority) Advocate for students' needs and building on student strengths the new elements of the student success system.
+This tool can help districts prepare and support their schools as they engage with the Team Self-Reflection Tool, created by the GRAD Partnership.